Vittorio Alfieri: Literary career

-From this moment Alfieri was seized with an insatiable thirst for theatrical fame, to which he devoted the remainder of his life.
+From this moment, Alfieri was seized with an insatiable thirst for theatrical fame, to which he devoted the remainder of his life.
 His first two tragedies, Filippo and Polinice, were originally written in French prose.
 When he came to versify them in Italian, he found that, because of many dealings with foreigners, he was poor at expressing himself.
 With the view of improving his Italian, he went to Tuscany and, during an alternate residence at Florence and Siena, he completed Filippo and Polinice, and had ideas for other dramas.
 While thus employed, he became acquainted with Princess Louise of Stolberg-Gedern, also known as the Countess of Albany, who was living with her husband, Charles Edward Stuart ("Bonnie Prince Charlie"), at Florence.
 For her he formed a serious attachment.
 With this motive, to remain at Florence, he did not wish to be bound to Piedmont.
 He therefore ceded his whole property to his sister, the countess Cumiana, keeping for himself an annuity that was about half his original income.
 Louise, motivated by the ill-treatment she received from her husband, sought refuge in Rome, where she at length received permission from the Pope to live apart from him.
 Alfieri followed her to Rome, where he completed fourteen tragedies, four of which were published at Siena.

-For the sake of Louise's reputation, he left Rome, and, in 1783, travelled through different states of Italy, publishing six additional tragedies.
+For the sake of Louise's reputation, he left Rome and, in 1783, travelled through different states of Italy, publishing six additional tragedies.
 The interests of his love and literary glory had not diminished his love of horses.
 He went to England solely for the purpose of purchasing a number of these animals, which he took back to Italy.
-On his return he learned that Louise had gone to Colmar in Alsace, where he joined her, and they lived together for the rest of his life.
+On his return, he learned that Louise had gone to Colmar in Alsace, where he joined her, and they lived together for the rest of his life.
 They chiefly passed their time between Alsace and Paris, but at length took up their abode entirely in that metropolis.
 While here, Alfieri made arrangements with Didot for an edition of his tragedies, but was soon after forced to quit Paris by the storms of the French Revolution.
 He recrossed the Alps with the countess, and finally settled at Florence.
 The last ten years of his life, which he spent in that city, seem to have been the happiest of his existence.
-During that long period, his tranquility was only interrupted by the entrance of the Revolutionary armies into Florence in 1799.
+During that long period, his tranquillity was only interrupted by the entrance of the Revolutionary armies into Florence in 1799.